govind0229/SSL-Create-localdomain/README.md

 For some fields there will be a default value,
 If you enter '.', the field will be left blank.
 -----
-Common Name (eg, John Doe) []:Yeak Nai Siew
+Common Name (eg, John Doe) []:IN
-Email Address []:yeak@md.com.my
+Email Address []:NA

-You may now run ./sign-user-cert.sh to get it signed
+You may now run ./sign-user-cert.sh 192.168.0.12 to get it signed